-Data transport of required data elements necessary and sufficient to realize laboratory data interoperability can be divided into two sections.
-First, the data exchange between IVD platform and the LIS can be defined, required, and implemented.
+Data transport of required data elements necessary and sufficient to realize laboratory data interoperability impacts the entire healthcare ecosystem.The data exchange between IVD platform and the LIS can be defined, required, and implemented.
 Specifically, the Integrating the Healthcare Enterprise (IHE) Laboratory Analytical Workflow (LAW) data exchange standard (aka CLSI AUTO-16) provides direction to IVD maker and software vendors regarding the data elements necessary to electronically exchange between an IVD platform and information system, including device identifiers and test kit identifiers.

 However, very few IVD manufacturers and LIS vendors have developed the capability to adhere to this standard, because a feature not purchased by the market will not be sustainable.
 Laboratory data exchange between clinical information systems is defined and promoted by HL7 and ONC.
 Including data elements necessary for partial and complete clinical interoperability for laboratory data into the HL7 exchange standards and by ONC directive will provide the necessary structure and guidance to meet this component of laboratory data interoperability.